Frozen Dog Treats – A Cool, Healthy Way to Reward Your Pet

 • Perfect for hydration, especially for breeds prone to overheating.

-• Helpful for boredom and anxiety — licking a frozen treat calms dogs.
+• Helpful for boredom and anxiety, as the act of licking a frozen treat calms dogs.

 • Fun for bonding and rewarding good behaviour.